Fredosiasty/XAI_Project/README.md

-# Pima Indians Diabetes Classification & Explainability
+# Final XAI Project on Pima Indians Diabetes Classification & Explainability

 This project demonstrates training a Random Forest classifier on the Pima Indians Diabetes dataset, followed by generating and evaluating model explanations using SHAP and Anchor methods.